-If you are not exempt from the ELM or the EPT, you must take the exam(s) in order to enroll.
+If you are not exempt from the ELM or the EPT, you must take the exam(s) in order to attend orientation in June and enroll in fall classes.
 For additional information on placement testing, please visit the Educational Testing Services (ETS) website: http://www.ets.org/csu/about.

 Steps to Register for the ELM/EPT

 You may take the exam(s) at any CSU.
 Please note: Students who intend to enroll at CI must take the test(s) no later than May 7th.
 Failure to do so will result in being unable to enroll.
 If you plan to take the exam(s) at CI, it is important for you to allow appropriate time to register for the exam as space is limited and may reach capacity.